zinh/zinh.github.io/_posts/2024-06-20-javascript-modules.markdown

 categories: javascript
 ---

 Javascript modules can be a puzzling concept for many developers.
 In this post, I will try to gather and summarize how to use them effectively.
-I will split this post into two parts: covering modules in the Nodejs environment and those used in the browser environment.
+I will split this post into two parts: covering modules in the NodeJS environment and those used in the browser environment.

 # Module in NodeJS

 ## CommonJS

-Traditionally, Nodejs relied on the CommonJS module system for managing code.
+Traditionally, NodeJS relied on the CommonJS module system for managing code.
 This system allows developers to use the `require` statement to import functionalities from other files.

 ```js
 // a.js